Flow in (retrieving from Salesforce)

 ).

-Author attribution helps to build up a rich history in Git, recording a name on each change to the Salesforce metadata.
+Author attribution helps to build up a rich history in Git, recording a name on each change made to your Salesforce metadata.

 Attributing multiple changes